 Given all of this, receiving the competency card opens up the question of managing it.
 What are the cardholder’s responsibilities regarding the card?
 Is there anything the cardholder must do with regards to the handling of their own card?

-All RSA/RCG competency cardholders can update their personal information through the competency card self-service portal, which is web-based and can be accessed directly at no cost.
+All RSA/RCG competency cardholders can update their personal information through the CTA competency card self-service portal, which is web-based and can be accessed directly at no cost.
 Using the portal, the cardholder can edit information, such as the name of cardholder and the address of residence.
-Any changes in information after the initial registration may require appropriate documentation, however.
+However, any changes in information after the initial registration may require appropriate documentation.

 Using the portal, RSA/RCG cardholders can request for the renewal of their competency card online.
 The request should be input into the portal with all the accurate information included, especially the renewal number.
 No card renewal will be issued without the renewal number; this information is provided through the competency card renewal email and SMS notifications, which the cardholder will receive upon completion of their refresher training.

 In the case of card loss, damage, or renewal, RSA/RCG competency cardholders can request for a replacement card through the portal.
 The portal accepts requests for card replacements.
 There is no fee for the request process; however, there is a fee for the new card.
 This fee includes postal fees.